Check In Scan Logo

 For owners and managers of any type of tourist accommodation (hotels, aparthotels, tourist apartments, hostels, etc.), the tourist tax entails a series of unavoidable obligations:

-1. Collection of the Tax
+1. Collection of the Fee

 Accommodation establishments are legally required to collect the tourist tax from guests subject to it.
-This must be collected at check-in or during the stay, and always before check-out.
+This tax must be collected at check-in or during the stay, and always before check-out.
 It is crucial that the tax amount appears separately on the invoice or receipt given to the guest.

-2. Transparent Information to the Guest
+2. Transparent Information for the Guest

 3. Declaration and Referral to the Municipal Authority